What are the responsibilities and job description for the CRIMINAL JUSTICE INFO CONSULTANT II position at The State of Florida?

 Specific duties include:

-- Coordinating maintenance and development of operational systems in conjunction with Information Technology Services to ensure organizational goals and statutory requirements are met;
+- Coordinating maintenance and development of operational systems in conjunction with Information Technology Services (ITS) to ensure organizational goals and statutory requirements are met;

 KNOWLEDGE, SKILLS & ABILITIES: